-This 4-way multipoise Category IV condensing furnace is CSA design-certified as a direct-vent (2-pipe) or non-direct vent (1-pipe) furnace.
+The 4-way multipoise Category IV condensing furnace is CSA design-certified for both direct-vent (2-pipe) and ventilated combustion air venting installations.
 See Fig. 2.
 The furnace is factory-shipped for use with natural gas.
 The furnace can be converted in the field for use with propane gas when a factory-supplied conversion kit is used.
 Refer to the furnace rating plate for conversion kit information.